Seattle’s rising Kia car thefts linked to TikTok videos, police say

 Police are advising Kia owners to park in lighted or secure areas when possible and look into steering wheel locks and aftermarket ignition kill-switch systems.

-The vehicles recently stolen were Kia models Optima, Soul, Sorento, Forte, and Sportage, and all were manufactured between 2014 and 2021, according to the Seattle Police Department.
+The vehicles recently stolen were Kia models Optima, Soul, Sorento, Forte and Sportage, and all were manufactured between 2014-2021, according to the Seattle police.

 Two teens were arrested this month after police received a report that several people in a Kia — later determined to have been stolen — had pulled up on a residential street on northwest Capitol Hill and tried to steal a second Kia.